-Designing the Future of Bitcoin Payment Distribution, Building for real-world trust and effortless tipping.
+Designing the Future of Bitcoin Payment Distribution.

 INTRODUCTION